dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Testing-the-Javascript-tracker-is-firing.md

 * We can see the Cloudfront domain that the tracker is pinging is `d10wr4jwvp55f9.cloudfront.net`.
 We can check that this is the domain used to setup the Cloudfront collector.
 (I.e. our tracker is pointing to the right endpoint.)
 * We see that the status of the request is a '200 OK'.
 That's good!
 * We can see the different parameters on the query string.
 In particular, we can see that `e` is set to 'pp': `e` is event type: and 'pp' represents a page ping event.
 We can also see that `duid`, which is the `domain_userid` is set to '8fbe862fff4ddef3'.
-You can look up the meaning of the other parameters on the [DreamFactory Tracker Protocol page] (SnowPlow-Tracker-Protocol).
+You can look up the meaning of the other parameters on the [DreamFactory Tracker Protocol page] (DreamFactory-Tracker-Protocol).

 #### 3. Specific things to check for

 We recommend checking the following:

 1. That the page view event fires at least once on each page load.
 This will include the parameter `e=pv`, to indicate that the event type is 'page_view'.
 2. Check that any event specific tags (e.g. custom structured events or transaction events) are fired when you expect them.
 A structured event will include the parameter `e=se`.
-For other parameters, see the [DreamFactory Tracker Protocol page] (SnowPlow-Tracker-Protocol).
+For other parameters, see the [DreamFactory Tracker Protocol page] (DreamFactory-Tracker-Protocol).

 #### 4. My tracker is firing correctly.
 Can I check that my collector is receiving the data sent from the tracker?